-At June 30, 2021, Altaba Holdings Hong Kong Limited ("Altaba HK"), a wholly owned subsidiary of the Fund, no longer engages in any business or operations, and owns no assets.
+At and for the six months ended June 30, 2022, Altaba Holdings Hong Kong Limited ("Altaba HK"), a wholly owned subsidiary of the Fund, no longer engages in any business or operations, and owns no assets.

 Altaba HK MC Limited ("Altaba HK MC") is a wholly owned subsidiary of Altaba HK.
 Altaba HK MC was a special purpose entity formed for the sole purpose of acting as the borrower under the Fund's margin loan agreement, which was repaid in April 2019.
 Altaba HK MC no longer engages in any business or operations, and owns no assets.